Looking for a satisfying & unique way to enjoy Japan's most popular spirit? Tempt your tastebuds with the best nigori sake.

 This award-winning American sake blends the smoothness of a ginjo with the creaminess of a top-notch nigori.
 The flavor profile reveals a coconut and pineapple fusion with slight hints of banana at the tip.

-Thanks to its above-average acidity, Momokawa Organic Ginjo Nigori pairs well with spicy noodle soups, savory meat & seafood plates, and tropical fruit.
+Thanks to its above-average acidity, Momokawa Organic Ginjo Nigori pairs well with spicy noodle soups.
+It's also a hit with savory meat & seafood plates, and tropical fruit.

 Shichi Hon Yari Nigori

-Qualifying a high-quality junmai ginjo with its 60% rice polishing ratio, Shichi Hon Yari Nigori matches the creaminess of unfiltered sake with a bright plunge of tropical fruits like mango, pineapple, and coconut.
+Shichi Hon Yari Nigori qualifies a high-quality junmai ginjo with its 60% rice polishing ratio.
+It matches the creaminess of unfiltered sake with a bright plunge of tropical fruits.
+In the brew, you'll detect hints of mango, pineapple, and coconut.

 This small-batch craft sake is brewed in Shiga Prefecture with two local rice varieties (Tamazakae and Ginfubuki).

-It features both a moderate sweetness and acidity, making it the perfect pairing for everything from rich & spicy meat dishes to dessert.
+Shichi Hon Yari features both a moderate sweetness and acidity.
+This bottle of sake is the perfect pairing for everything from rich & spicy meat dishes to dessert.